-Syndesmophytes are bony growths that often occur in the spine and can cause fusion of the joints.
-Their formation is a clinical feature of ankylosing spondylitis (AS), a rare type of arthritis.
+Syndesmophytes are bony growths that may occur in the spine and can cause fusion of the joints.
+Their formation is a clinical feature of ankylosing spondylitis (AS).

 Syndesmophytes, which form in the ligaments of the spine, create irreversible spinal damage and can lead to vertebrae fusing.